The gist: For the best chance of creating a habit that sticks, focus on repetition and momentum before any other metric.

 - Want to build better connections?
 Stop organizing your contacts list and just start sending emails and making phone calls.
 Who cares if your contacts are sorted when you never talk to them anyway.

 When building a habit is important, optimize for what will actually make you successful—repetition and momentum.
-In my case, sticking to my running schedule at any cost will make me successful, not saving money on shoes.
+In my case, sticking to my running schedule at any cost will make me successful.

-What’s the critical action you need to do more often to build the habit that’s important to you?
+What’s the critical action you need to repeat to build the habit that’s important to you?